Ifthekhar1342/AI-ML-based-project-works/AI Prediction/README.md

 ## Output
 <p align="justify">
 The outcome shows that the VAE model captures the global structure of the CAD models.
-Though primary features are well-preserved, the fine-grained details appear slightly voxelated due to the compression inherent of the VAE model bottleneck.
+Though primary features are well-preserved, the fine-grained details appear slightly voxelated due to the compression inherent in the VAE model bottleneck.
 The results of morphing demonstrate a continuous latent space.
 While the transitions are not merely overlays, the VAE model generates hybrid structures that combine features from both source and target CAD models.
 </p>

 ## Limitations
 <p align="justify">
-Despite the implementation, several limitations are faced from using the Google Colab T4 GPU, which has some constraints to generate 3D grid higher resolution.
-Complex 3D convolutions are also computationally expensive by leading to limit the longer training epochs and size of the batch used.
-VAE model sometimes faces blurred reconstruction, which might disappear or become disconnected in the output.
+Despite the implementation, several limitations are faced when using the Google Colab T4 GPU, which has some constraints to generate the 3D grid higher resolution.
+Complex 3D convolutions are also computationally expensive, leading to limit on the longer training epochs and size of the batch used.
+The VAE model sometimes faces blurred reconstruction, which might disappear or become disconnected in the output.
 </p>

 Source Code: <a href="https://github.com/IsaacGuan/3D-VAE">GitHub Code 1</a>.  <a href="https://github.com/marian42/shapegan">GitHub Code 2</a>.